alissa-huskey/python-class/docs/lessons/functions.md

 {{ leftcol }}

-Similarly, put the {term}`argument`, (the variable value) inside the paranthesis when calling the function.
+Similarly, put the {term}`argument`, (the variable value) inside the parenthesis when calling the function.

 {{ rightcol }}